westerndigitalcorporation/cdl-tools/patches/fio-3.29-and-newer/README.md

 https://github.com/axboe/fio

-The first patch is the only patch needed to support command duration limits in fio.
+This is the only patch needed to support command duration limits in fio.

-The second patch adds the cmdprio_split option to facilitate creating workloads that more than two command duration limits for read, write and read/write IOs.
+Note that since fio 3.29, completion latencies are reported per IO priority level, that is, per CDL limit used.